qianlonghua/BioPIE/README.md

 The repository provides the source code for BioPIE, a deep learning (DL)-based research and development platform designed for information extraction, i.e., NER (Named Entity Recognition) and RE (Relation Extraction) in biomedical domain.
 It can deal with biomedical corpora with different annotation levels in a unified way, train and validate multiple fundamental DL models, such as CNN, LSTM, Att-LSTM, LSTM-CRF, BERT and BERT-CRF etc.

 ## Corpus formats
-For biomedical corpora, there are basically four kinds of annotation levels: instance(CONLL-2003, SemEval-2010, oooops, they are not biomedical-related), sentence(BC2GM, BEL), abstract(NCBI, CPR) and full-text (LINNAEUS). some of them are even mixed with two kinds of annotation levels, such as GE2011, which includes both abstract and full text-level annotations.
+For biomedical corpora, there are basically four kinds of annotation levels: instance(CONLL-2003[1], SemEval-2010 task 8[2], which are not biomedical-related), sentence(BC2GM, BEL), abstract(NCBI[3], CPR[4]) and full-text (LINNAEUS). some of them are even mixed with two kinds of annotation levels, such as GE2011, which includes both abstract and full text-level annotations.
 They can be treated in a unfied way.

 #### Instance level
 The annotation unit is an instance, e.g. a sentence annotated with entity labels (CONLL-2003, JNLPBA-2004), or a relation instance with a relation type (SemEval-2010).